-612.3 INDEMNIFIED PERSONS
+10.3 INDEMNIFIED PERSONS

-As used in this Article 612, “Indemnified Person” shall mean any person who is or was a Board Member, Board of Review Chair, Vice-Chair, Presiding Officer or member, Group Member Representative, officer, official, coach, committee Chair or member, coordinator, administrator, volunteer, employee or agent of Hawaiian Swimming, or is or was serving at the direct request of Hawaiian Swimming as a director, officer, Group Member Representative, meet director, official, coach, committee Chair or member, coordinator, volunteer, employee or agent of another person or entity involved with the sport of swimming.
+As used in this Article 10, “Indemnified Person” shall mean any person who is or was a Board Member, Administrative Review Board member, Group Member Representative, officer, official, coach, committee chair or member, coordinator, administrator, volunteer, employee or agent of HISI, or is or was serving at the direct request of HISI as a director, officer, Group Member Representative, meet director, official, coach, committee chair or member, coordinator, volunteer, employee or agent of another person or entity involved with the sport of swimming.

 10.4 EXTENT OF INDEMNITY - To the full extent permitted by law, the indemnification provided in this Article shall include expenses (including attorneys’ fees, disbursements and expenses), judgments, fines, penalties and amounts paid in settlement, and, except as limited by applicable laws, these expenses shall be paid by XXSI in advance of the final disposition of such action, suit or proceeding.
 If doubt exists as to the applicability of an exclusion to XXSI’s obligation to indemnify, XXSI may require an undertaking from the Indemnified Person obliging him to repay such sums if it is subsequently determined that an exclusion is applicable.
 In the case of any person engaged in the sport of swimming for compensation or other gain, if XXSI determines that there is reasonable doubt as to such person’s ability to make any repayment, XXSI shall not be obligated to make any payments in advance of the final determination.
 This indemnification shall not be deemed to limit the right of XXSI to indemnify any other person for any such expenses to the full extent permitted by law, nor shall it be deemed exclusive of any other rights to which any Indemnified Person may be entitled under any agreement, vote of members or disinterested directors or otherwise, both as to action in an official capacity and as to action in another capacity while holding such office.